- Go back to the SUNY Plattsburgh Home Page

 We are pleased to offer the following help and services:

-Our food shelf was created to meet the ever-growing needs of our student body.
-Our goal is to help eliminate food insecurity on campus by providing access to any SUNY Plattsburgh student.
+Our food shelf was created to meet the ever-growing needs of our campus community.
+Our goal is to help eliminate food insecurity on campus by providing access to students, faculty and staff.

-- Pickup Location: Angell College Center, Room 110
+- Pickup Location: Angell College Center, Room 112 (back of Burghy’s Den)

 - Hours: Orders may be placed any time.
-After an order has been filled you will receive an email detailing you pick-up instructions.
+After an order has been filled you will receive an email detailing your pick-up instructions.

 - Supply: We have non-perishable food items and toiletries available free of charge